 “It’s worker-friendly and helps you do less time-consuming work in the pens,” says Horton.
 “We enjoy working with calmer, quieter sows.”

-The Thomas Livestock management team thinks the benefits of group sow housing with Nedap ESF outweigh the cost difference between the Nedap system and other group housing systems.
+The Thomas Livestock management team thinks the benefits of group sow housing with Nedap Electronic Sow Feeding outweigh the cost difference between the Nedap system and other group housing systems.

 “Twenty years from now, if I look back, there will not be a doubt in my mind it was worth doing because I will know we did what is right for our animals and our people,” Friedel says.
 “Because of these benefits, we’re confident the system will easily pay for itself over time.”